-The Nominating Committee is composed of is composed of Ms. Lowe (Chair) and Messrs.
-Lundin and Okada, each of whom the Board has determined is independent under Section 803A of the Company Guide and the applicable rules of the NYSE American listing standards and requirements.
-The role of the Nominating Committee is to assist in preparing an effective succession plan for the Board of Directors by providing advice and recommendations to the Board for appointment of new Directors; and assessing the effectiveness of the Directors and the various committees of the Board and the composition of same.
-The Company's Nominating Committee Charter is available for viewing on the Company's website at: https://emxroyalty.com/corporate/governance/
+The Nominating Committee is composed of Messrs.
+Brisco (Chair) and Lundin and Ms. Lowe, each of whom the Board has determined is independent under Section 803A of the Company Guide and the applicable rules of the NYSE American listing standards and requirements.
+The role of the Nominating Committee is to assist in preparing an effective succession plan for the Board of Directors by providing advice and recommendations to the Board for appointment of new Directors and assessing the effectiveness of the Directors and the various committees of the Board and the composition of same.
+The Company's Nominating Committee Charter is available for viewing on the Company's website at: https://emxroyalty.com/corporate/governance/.